The Modern AI Playbook

 SailGP’s approach demonstrates how modern sports are increasingly becoming technology competitions as much as athletic competitions, with success depending heavily on the ability to collect, process, and act on real-time data effectively.
 This represents a significant shift from traditional sailing, where success was primarily determined by experience, intuition, and traditional sailing skills.

-Example 8 (Google Energy) In 2016 Google’s DeepMind has published a white paper outlining their approach to save energy in data centers.
+Example 7 (Google Energy) In 2016, Google’s DeepMind published a white paper outlining their approach to save energy in data centers.
 Reducing energy usage has been a major focus for data center operators over the past 10 years.
 Major breakthroughs, however, are few and far between, but Google managed to reduce the amount of energy used for cooling by up to 40 percent.
-In any large scale energy-consuming environment, this would be a huge improvement.
+In any large-scale energy-consuming environment, this would be a huge improvement.
 Given how sophisticated Google’s data centers are, even a small reduction in energy will lead to large savings.
-DeepMind used a system of neural networks trained on different operating scenarios and parameters within our data centres, we created a more efficient and adaptive framework to understand data centre dynamics and optimize efficiency.
+DeepMind used a system of neural networks trained on different operating scenarios and parameters within their data centers, creating a more efficient and adaptive framework to understand data center dynamics and optimize efficiency.

 Figure 11: DL system was able to consistently achieve a 40 percent reduction in the amount of energy used for cooling, which equates to a 15 percent reduction in overall PUE overhead after accounting for electrical losses and other non-cooling inefficiencies.
 It also produced the lowest PUE the site had ever seen.